“Buddhism for vampires? That’s silly. Buddhism and vampires don’t have anything to do with each other—do they?”

 Genesis of this site

-Buddhism for Vampires began as a joke, over on my Approaching Aro site.
+Buddhism for Vampires began as a joke, over on Vividness.
 I was writing about the hijacking of Buddhism by New Age space cadets, psychotherapists, politically-correct self-righteous bigots, and “nice” people who fear the real world and want to play make-believe instead.

 I was inspired by Brad Warner.
 He presents orthodox Zen Buddhism in the language of punk rock.
 That makes it accessible to a new audience: people who hate holiness, moral hypocrisy, and healing crystals.
 Of course, there are many people who don’t like either crystals or punk rock.
 Buddhism needs to be presented in as many ways as possible, to reach as many people as possible.